tr11-com/blog/clezoipzp02o5ntnv5x3obard.md

 ---

-Welcome to the wild and wonderful world of website improvement!
+Welcome to the wild and wonderful world of website improvement.
 Whether you're a seasoned website owner or a newbie, there's always something you can do to make your website better.

-But where do you start?
-How do you know which tricks to use?
-Fear not, dear reader, for I am here to guide you through the treacherous terrain of website improvement.
-So sit back, relax, and get ready to learn some cool tricks to improve your website's experience.
+So let's get ready to learn some cool tricks to improve your website's experience.

 1. ### Make it mobile-friendly

-You know what's **not** cool?
+Do you know what's **not** cool?
 A website that looks terrible on mobile devices.
 With more and more people using their phones to browse the web, it's important to make sure your website is optimized for mobile.
 If your website isn't mobile-friendly, you're missing out on a huge chunk of potential visitors.

 1. ### Keep it simple